2. STEWART, Margaret of Atholl

 John married McCONQUHY?.
 (McCONQUHY? was born about 1506.)

-John next married Margaret STEWART of Atholl, daughter of John STEWART 3rd Earl of Atholl and Grizel RATTRAY, before 19 February 1540.
-(Margaret STEWART of Atholl was born about 1521 and died in 1555.)
+John next married Margaret STEWART of Atholl, daughter of John STEWART 3rd Earl of Atholl and Grizel RATTRAY.
+(Margaret STEWART of Atholl was born about 1525 and died in 1555.)

-John next married Janet LESLIE, daughter of Lord George LESLIE 4th Earl of Rothes, Sheriff of Fife and Margaret CRICHTON, before 8 March 1557.1 2 (Janet LESLIE was born about 1522 and died on 17 December 1591 1.)
+John next married Janet LESLIE, daughter of George LESLIE 4th Earl of Rothes, Sheriff of Fife and Agnes SOMERVILLE, before 8 March 1557.1 2 (Janet LESLIE was born about 1529 and died on 17 December 1591 1.)